 Criminal Justice as a concept refers to (the system of) practices and institutions of governments directed at upholding social control, deterring and mitigating crime, or sanctioning those who violate laws with criminal penalties and rehabilitation efforts.
 Whereas this “definition” seems rather clear-cut, depending on an individual’s culture, nationality and disciplinary background, the definition will be explained differently and, accordingly, there will be different areas of emphasis and theoretical underpinnings.

-In order to create a thorough and common understanding of the complex and interdisciplinary nature of the concept of criminal justice, this opening course of the master’s programme in Criminal Justice provides an overview of the systems of criminal justice currently operated in common law and civil law countries.
-The core components that both constitute and bind criminal justice and its actors and processes despite continental boundaries – legitimacy, accountability and effectiveness – are introduced as important leading components.
-These components will be scrutinized from the perspectives of both criminal law and criminology.
-Following this overview of the core concepts, you are introduced to contemporary issues and controversies in criminal justice.
-For the latter, a cross-national comparative focus is used to empirically examine issues on crime volumes, crime control, and public opinion on safety-related issues, .
+In order to create a thorough and common understanding of the complex and interdisciplinary nature of the concept of criminal justice, this opening course of the master’s programme in Criminal Justice: Legitimacy, accountability, effectiveness aims to provide an introduction to and overview of the systems of criminal justice currently operated in common law and civil law countries.
+The core components that both constitute and bind criminal justice and its actors and processes despite continental boundaries – legitimacy, accountability and effectiveness – are introduced and explained as important leading components, before students are introduced to contemporary issues and controversies in criminal justice.

-explain and apply the three core components of this course (accountability, effectiveness and legitimacy) and their interconnectedness;
+Students can explain and problematise the three core components of criminal justice and their interconnectedness

 Kies voor bachelor en master.

-By means of weekly assignments that will be discussed during the seminars, you are challenged to reflect critically on comparative aspects of criminal justice systems.
+By means of weekly assignments that will be discussed during the seminars, students are challenged to reflect critically on comparative aspects of criminal justice systems.